RoB8080/jatuo-place/.trae/rules/project_rules.md

 - `pnpm eslint --fix <scope>` — auto‑fix lint issues; limit scope to avoid large changes.

 ## Contributing Rules
+- Use `pnpm` exclusively; do not use `npm` (install dependencies, run scripts, and manage the lockfile with `pnpm` only).
-- Use English in code, comments, and commit messages.
+- Write everything in English (code, comments, commit messages, and UI copy); translations live in `public/locales`.
 - Keep components small and focused; avoid monolithic pages.
 - Prefer composition over inheritance; extract common patterns to `components/common`.
 - Always add translation keys for new UI, and run `i18n:dev` while developing.